AceTheDactyl/Quantum-APL/README.md

   - `qapl-run --mode z_pump --z-pump-target 0.86 --z-pump-cycles 120 --z-pump-profile aggressive`

 Environment equivalents: `QAPL_PUMP_TARGET`, `QAPL_PUMP_CYCLES`, `QAPL_PUMP_PROFILE`.

+- Default target: if a pump target is omitted, the bridge resolves to the lens `z_c = √3/2 ≈ 0.8660254` (critical point).
+TRIAD thresholds remain `0.85/0.82/0.83` for rising-edge counting and unlock, and do not alter the geometric lens.

 ### Plot Markers (Notebook Helper)